Getting started with Quarkus Flow

-This page shows the shortest path to run a Quarkus Flow workflow inside your Quarkus app, with Quarkus-native ergonomics (CDI, build-time discovery, dev mode).
+This tutorial shows the shortest path to run a Quarkus Flow workflow inside your Quarkus application, using Quarkus-native ergonomics (CDI, build-time discovery, dev mode).

 Maven